sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_02.rst

 pointing out the similarity between a null hypothesis test and a criminal trial, but I should now be explicit.
 Ideally, we would like to construct our test so that we never make any errors.
-Unfortunately, since the world is messy, thit is never possible.
+Unfortunately, since the world is messy, this is never possible.
 Sometimes you are just really unlucky.
 For instance, suppose you flip a coin 10 times in a row and it comes up heads all 10 times.
 That feels like very strong evidence for a conclusion that the coin is biased, but of course there is a 1 in